Hotel and Hospitality Finance

 Can I get hotel finance if the property has been closed?

 A closed or mothballed hotel requires a bridging loan or development finance rather than a commercial mortgage, as there is no trading income to assess.
-Once the hotel is reopened and trading, a commercial mortgage can be arranged to refinance the short-term facility.
+Once the hotel is reopened and has established a trading record, a commercial mortgage can be arranged to refinance the short-term facility.

 What is the minimum trading history required for a hotel mortgage?

-Most lenders require a minimum of two to three years of filed accounts.
-Some specialist lenders will consider 12 months of trading history where the business has strong RevPAR, a recognisable brand affiliation, or experienced operator management.
+Most lenders require a minimum of two to three years of filed accounts showing consistent trading performance.
+Some specialist lenders will consider 12 months of trading where the business has strong RevPAR, a recognisable brand affiliation, or an experienced operator management team with a track record in comparable properties.

 Can I finance a guest house or B&B?

-Yes — smaller hospitality assets including guest houses and B&Bs are considered by specialist lenders, though the loan size minimum and lender appetite vary.
-We arrange finance from £150,000 for smaller hospitality assets.
+Yes, smaller hospitality assets including guest houses and B&Bs are considered by specialist lenders, though the loan size minimum and lender appetite vary.
+We arrange finance from £250,000 for smaller hospitality assets where the trading income supports the DSCR requirement.

 Does Platinum Global charge a broker fee for hotel finance?